-If your dog has any of these problems, giving them more exercise might help them cope better.
+If your dog has any of these problems, more exercise may help them cope better.
 If you’re worried about their behaviour, speak to your vet for more advice.

 The right amount of exercise for your dog

-Your dog needs to stick to the programme, so it has to be a daily routine, not just something you do at weekends.
+Remember, walking needs to be a daily routine, not just something you do at weekends.
 This is especially important for older and overweight dogs.
-If you can't walk them yourself for some reason, ask a friend, or maybe a professional dog-walker, so your dog doesn't miss out on a session.
+If you can't walk them yourself, ask a friend, or a professional dog-walker so your dog doesn't miss out.